dirigeants/klasa/guides/Step By Step Guide/CreatingRoleCommand.md

 ### Command Name

 By default, the name of a command is derived from the file name.
-In this case the default name of this cThe name of the command is provided in the `name` option.
-The name can also be derived from the file name.
-For example, since our file was named `role.js` the commands name is automatically `role`.
+In this case, the default name of is `role`.
+However, the default name is overwritten by the `name` option which is why `+role` did not work.

 The name option allows us to override the filename incase we wanted to make a custom file name.